InterCure Announces Record-Breaking Second Quarter Financial Results With 4 Times YOY Revenue Growth

 The Company is in advanced stages of completing an acquisition and merger of Israeli medical cannabis licensed producer 'Better'.
 The integration with Better is expected to increase InterCure's market share and further strengthen its leadership position within the pharmaceutical cannabis market.

 On April 20, 2021, InterCure applied to list its shares on The Nasdaq Capital Market ("Nasdaq") and has filed a registration statement with the SEC to register its shares under the Exchange Act of 1934, a prerequisite to listing on Nasdaq.
-The Company expects to satisfy all of the requirements for listing and will issue a statement once a trading date has been confirmed by Nasdaq.
+The Company is in the last stages of listing its ordinary shares on the NASDAQ exchange under the symbol "INCR".

 Consolidated Financial Statements and Management's Discussion and Analysis